 This was the last week in which the Jukebox chart was published.

 Dorothy Richardson, 84.
 U.K. author.
 Miss Richardson was one of the first novelists to use stream of consciousness as a narrative technique.
 She was best known for her 13-novel series Pilgrimage.

 J. R. Williams, 69.
 Canadian-born U.S. cartoonist.
-Mr. Williams, a native of Nova Scotia, moved to Detroit as a youth.
+James Robert Williams, a native of Nova Scotia, moved to Detroit at the age of 15.
 He created the comic panel Out Our Way, which began running in newspapers on March 30, 1922.
-He was active until his death; Out Our Way was continued by others until 1977.
+Mr. Williams was active until his death; Out Our Way was continued by others until 1977.